Kazerun: Hotels and accommodation centers

-Higher Education
+Higher education

-The first higher education center of Kazerun was established under the supervision of Tehran University of Medical Sciences under the name of Kazerun Health Research Training Station in 1955 in this city.
+The first higher education centre of Kazerun was established under the supervision of Tehran University of Medical Sciences under the name of Kazerun Health Research Training Station in 1955.

 In 1978, Azad University of Iran established a branch in Kazerun, but the activity of this university was stopped with the occurrence of the Islamic Revolution.

-At present, 6 university centers are operating in Kazerun city.
+At present, six university centers are operating in Kazerun city.
 Salman Farsi University of Kazerun is known as the scientific hub of west of Fars province.
-Also, the Islamic Azad University, Kazerun branch, is the only branch of the Islamic Azad University in the southwest of the country, which has its own medical faculty and hospital.
+The Islamic Azad University, Kazerun branch, is the only branch of the Islamic Azad University in the southwest of the country, which has its own medical faculty and hospital.